filippvl/rvncd/README.md

 # RVNCD
-Compiled latest version of Revanced patches for friends and family.
+Compiled Revanced APK's for friends and family.

 List of applied patches: